meb-team/clusteringEval/results/comparison_tools.md

 ### Data preparation
 Sequencing simulation from FROGS contains chimeras reads, identified by the presence of two reference in fastq header.
 This chimera reads are removed with homemade script `exclude_chimeras.py`.
-Then, reads are deduplicated with `vsearch`.
+Then, reads are deduplicated with `vsearch` and taxonomy is treated with homemade script `frogs_taxo.py` which allows to better presentation of taxonomy present in fastq header.
-Taxonomy is treated with homemade script `frogs_taxo.py` which allows to better presentation of taxonomy present in fastq header.
+All preprocessing steps can be done by launching `preprocessing.sh`.

 ### Clustering
 CD-HIT, Vsearch and MeshClust are launched with threshold id of 97%.
 Sclust is launched with id of 97, weak id of 95 and quality of 0, paramters determined as best previously.
 Swarm is launch with default parameters (d=1) as advised in its publication.
 Tools are launched for the 10 samples.